An Introduction

 The End of Section 21 "No Fault" Evictions and New Grounds for Possession

-The Renters Reform Bill is intending to abolish Section 21 notices, the mechanism by which notice is served to end a tenancy without having to specify a reason This will be replaced with new, set grounds for possession which include selling the property and the landlord or immediate family moving back in.
+The Renters Reform Bill is intending to abolish Section 21 notices, the mechanism by which notice is served to end a tenancy without having to specify a reason.
+This will be replaced with new, set grounds for possession which include selling the property and the landlord or immediate family moving back in.
 There will also be a change to gaining possession for cases of antisocial behaviour.
-This will become an accelerated ground, so the process will become quicker and move from a discretionary to mandatory ground.
+This will become an accelerated ground, so the process will become quicker and move from a discretionary to mandatory ground to give certainty over the court outcome.

-Importantly, just ahead of the second reading, it was announced that further ground would be introduced for student tenancies so landlords can gain possession of their properties in line with each academic year.
+Importantly, it has also been announced that a further ground will be introduced for student tenancies so landlords can gain possession of their properties in line with each academic year.

-Recognising the importance of landlord confidence, just before the second reading in October, the government announced that the scrapping of Section 21 notices would be delayed until the courts have a chance to reform.
-They have stopped short of introducing a Housing Court, but we expect the court changes to include: Those improvements include:
+The importance of landlord confidence appears to have been recognised and the government has announced that the abolition of Section 21 notices would be paused until the courts have a chance to reform.
+They have stopped short of introducing a Housing Court, but we expect the court changes to include a digitilisation of the court process and improving bailiff services to create a more efficient and predictable process.

 Pets in Properties